MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Labs/02-custom-document-intelligence.md

 python test-model.py
 ```

-8. View the output and observe how the output for the model provides field names like "CompanyPhoneNumber" and "DatedAs".
+8. View the output and observe how the output for the model provides field names like `Merchant` and `CompanyPhoneNumber`.

+## Clean up

+When you're done with your Azure resource, remember to delete the resource in the [Azure portal](https://portal.azure.com/?azure-portal=true) to avoid further charges.

 ## More information

-For more information about the Document Intelligence service, see the [Document Intelligence documentation](https://docs.microsoft.com/azure/cognitive-services/form-recognizer/).
+For more information about the Document Intelligence service, see the [Document Intelligence documentation](https://learn.microsoft.com/azure/ai-services/document-intelligence/?azure-portal=true).